Wanlov the Kubolor: Activism

 He is an activist for the rights of LGBT+ people in Ghana.
 In 2021, when the Ghanaian anti-LGBT bill was introduced, he spoke against the intent of the bill.
 He collaborated with Angel Maxine and Deborah Owusu-Bonsu to use their music as a form of activism against homophobia in Ghana.

-He is also an activist for plastic waste Ghana.
+He is also an activist against plastic waste Ghana.

+In September 2023, He alleged that Sam George, one of the lead proponents of the Ghanaian anti-LGBT bill, was sponsored to push such laws in Ghana.
+He further claimed a linkage between the Ghanaian parliamentarian and the World Congress of Families.